influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/data_node_installation.md

     identifier: data_production
 ---

-InfluxEnterprise offers highly scalable clusters on your infrastructure and a management UI for working with clusters.
+InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI for working with clusters.
-The next steps will get you up and running with the second essential component of your InfluxEnterprise cluster: the data nodes.
+The next steps will get you up and running with the second essential component of your InfluxDB Enterprise cluster: the data nodes.

 If you have not set up your meta nodes, please visit [Meta Node Installation](/enterprise_influxdb/v1.3/production_installation/meta_node_installation/).